 The Emotional Impact of Bariatric Surgery

-- After years of being overweight, your body has suddenly transformed.
-Even if it’s for the better, it can feel strange to “lose” part of your body and to see your appearance transform.
+- After years of being overweight, it can feel strange to “lose” part of your body and to see how you look change.

-- If you were previously using food as a way to soothe yourself, you must find new ways to deal with stress.
+- If food comforted you, you must now find new ways to deal with stress.